flatcar-archive/flatcar-docs/docs/container-runtimes/switching-to-unified-cgroups.md

 ## Containerd

 If users choose the `containerd` runtime, they must ensure that `containerd`'s setting for `SystemdCgroup` is consistent with `kubelet` and `docker` settings.
 Flatcar enables `SystemdCgroup` by default for `containerd`.
 Users may change the setting to suit their deployment.
-To do that, follow the instructions on
-[how to customize containerd configuration](customizing-docker) and add the relevant lines to your `config.toml`:
+If you maintain your own containerd configuration or did follow the instructions on [how to customize containerd configuration](customizing-docker), you should add the relevant lines to your `config.toml`:
 ```toml
 # for version = 2 config files
 [plugins."io.containerd.grpc.v1.cri".containerd.runtimes.runc.options]